movestore/movestore.github.io/appspec.md

 ```

 ## References
 References of various types can be added to make background information about your App accessible.
 Only a certain list of reference types are permitted, please consult the list below.
 In the descriptions `A` refers to the App or the workflow and `B` is another digital resource that is referenced.
 References are not mandatory.
+The same types of references can be assigned to a published workflow.

 ### Reference types
-- **IsCitedBy/Cites** (indicates that B includes A in a citation/indicates that A includes B in a citation)
+- **IsCitedBy/Cites** use this relation if you know of another resource that uses the App/workflow or if the App/workflow is based on another piece of software/work and you want to credit. (indicates that B includes A in a citation/indicates that A includes B in a citation)
-- **IsSupplementTo/IsSupplementedBy** (indicates that A is a supplement to B/indicates that B is a supplement  to A)
+- **IsSupplementTo/IsSupplementedBy** use this relation if the App/workflow can be used as supplementary material to another resource or publication.
+The App/workflow can also be supplemental material to a publication if it supports it, but isn't essential for its understanding. (indicates that A is a supplement to B/indicates that B is a supplement  to A)
-- **IsContinuedBy/Continues** (indicates A is continued by the work B/indicates A is a continuation of the work B)
+- **IsContinuedBy/Continues** use this relation to link to a resource that continues ideas of the App/workflow in another resource (e.g. a new App).
+For new versions of the same App/workflow please use the relations 'IsNewVersionOf/IsPreviousVersionOf'. (indicates A is continued by the work B/indicates A is a continuation of the work B)
-- **Describes/IsDescribedBy** (indicates A describes B/indicates A is described by B)
+- **Describes/IsDescribedBy** use this relation to link to a publication in which the App/workflow is described, e.g. as a method used in your research. (indicates A describes B/indicates A is described by B)
-- **HasMetadata/IsMetadataFor** (indicates resource A has additional metadata B/indicates additional metadata A for a resource B)
+- **HasMetadata/IsMetadataFor** use this relation to link to a resource that includes additional meta information about the App/workflow.
+To reference a documentation please use the relation 'IsDocumentedBy' instead.(indicates resource A has additional metadata B/indicates additional metadata A for a resource B)
-- **HasVersion/IsVersionOf** (indicates A has a version (B)/ indicates A is a version of B)
+- **HasVersion/IsVersionOf** use this relation to link to another version of the App/workflow.
+To indicate a specific relation between the versions, please use the relation 'IsNewVersionOf/IsPreviousVersionOf'. (indicates A has a version (B)/ indicates A is a version of B)
-- **IsNewVersionOf/IsPreviousVersionOf** (indicates A is a new edition of B, where the new edition has been modified or updated/indicates A is a previous edition of B)
+- **IsNewVersionOf/IsPreviousVersionOf** use this relation to link to another version of the App/workflow.
+If you know the type of the version relation (e.g. if another App is a newer version) please use this relation as it is more specific than the general 'VersionOf' relation.
+App versions in MoveApps are automatically linked to your App.(indicates A is a new edition of B, where the new edition has been modified or updated/indicates A is a previous edition of B)
-- **IsPartOf/HasPart** (indicates A is a portion of B/indicates A includes the part B)
+- **IsPartOf/HasPart** use this relation if the App/workflow is a part of a bigger collection and you want to link to it.
+If on the other hand there are specific smaller parts of the App/worklfow published elswhere, you can indicate this by using the 'IsPartOf' relation. (indicates A is a portion of B/indicates A includes the part B)
-- **IsReferencedBy/References** (indicates A is used as a source of information by B/indicates B is used as a source of information for A)
-- **IsDocumentedBy/Documents** (indicates B is documentation about/explaining A; e.g.points to software documentation/indicates A is documentation about B; e.g. points to software documentation)
+- **IsDocumentedBy/Documents** use this relation to link to another document that serves as a documentation for the App/workflow.
+This is an addition to the App documentation that you submit for an App via Git. (indicates B is documentation about/explaining A; e.g.points to software documentation/indicates A is documentation about B; e.g. points to software documentation)
-- **IsCompiledBy/Compiles** (indicates B is used to compile or create A/indicates B is the result of a compile or creation event using A)
-- **IsVariantFormOf/IsOriginalFormOf** (indicates A is a variant or different form of B/indicates A is the original form of B)
+- **IsVariantFormOf/IsOriginalFormOf** use this if the App/workflow is a result of a variation of another App/workflow or if other Apps/workflows are created with your resource as a base. (indicates A is a variant or different form of B/indicates A is the original form of B)
-- **IsIdenticalTo** (indicates that A is identical to B)
+- **IsIdenticalTo** use this relation to link to other locations where you might have published the App/workflow additionally in the exact same form. (indicates that A is identical to B)
-- **IsReviewedBy/Reviews** (indicates that A is reviewed by B/indicates that A is a review of B)
+- **IsReviewedBy/Reviews** use this relation to link to a document that functions as a review for the App/workflow.
+This could be the assesment of a peer reviewer or colleague that thoroughly evaluated the App/workflow and published the result. (indicates that A is reviewed by B/indicates that A is a review of B)
-- **IsDerivedFrom/IsSourceOf** (indicates B is a source upon which A is based/indicates A is a source upon which  B is based)
-- **IsRequiredBy/Requires** (indicates A is required by B/indicates A requires B)
+- **IsRequiredBy/Requires** use this relation to link to a resource that the App/workflow requires to be used.
+This might be a specific package or library that you want to highlight.
+It is not necessary to add this information as the metadata for each App automatically includes all used software packages. (indicates A is required by B/indicates A requires B)
-- **Obsoletes/IsObsoletedBy** (indicates A replaces B/indicates A is replaced by B)
+- **Obsoletes/IsObsoletedBy** use this to signal that the App/workflow makes another resource obsolete.
+This makes it a special relation of a version.
+Use this if you want to signal that the related resource should not be used anymore in the future. (indicates A replaces B/indicates A is replaced by B)

 #### Examples